Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 Great!
 Now we have got to know some of the basic ssh-based commands that could remotely interlink them with files on a lab computer, we could turn toward a even cooler thing -- **_transfering files from our computer to the lab computer_** !

 It's simple, we just need to type some commands on the terminal *again* !

+## 5. Setting a SSH key

+## 6. Optimizing Remote Running

+Even after you have saved the trouble of contiously entering password in order to log in, sometimes it just takes way too long to enter all sorts of commands too. *LUCKILY*, there are some short cuts for it! ;)

+* pre-type some of commands that you will be using frequently in the terminal

+    * then, use the *up arrow* key on your keyboard, so some of your frequent commands could appear as you tapping on the up arrow key.
+So it could minimize times spent on typing command lines.

+Yay!
+I believe we have reached the end of this little tutorial!
+It may not be much, but I hope it could be of some help to you!